-The OpenScape Deployment Service (DLS) is a OpenScape management application for administering workpoints in both HiPath and non-HiPath networks.
+All items can be administered by management applications in both OpenScape and non OpenScape networks.
 Among the most important features are:

 - Security (e.g. PSS generation and distribution within an SRTP security domain)

 - Mobility for OpenScape SIP phones

 - Software deployment

 - Plug & play support

 - Error and activity logging.